Earth Centre, Doncaster: Phase 2

 Earth Centre re-opened in May 2001.
 More attractions were built as money from grants and other sources became available.
 A pirate ship was built, a crazy golf course and an indoor 'Amazon Adventure' play area.

 Education visits continued and an increasing number of customers were initially attracted to the facilities.
 However, by 2003 it was obvious that the target visitor numbers were not being met, and by 2004, as increasing numbers of staff were leaving, it was evident that the centre was unviable.

 In September 2004 the attraction closed to the public, and only pre-booked school parties were allowed.
 By the end of October, the Earth Centre was put in the hands of administrators.

 Subsequent use

 The site was featured as an important location in the remade version of the BBC television series Survivors, aired in December 2008.
 The site was also used again in 2009 for the second series of Survivors.

 Sold

 In February 2010, it was revealed that Doncaster Council was spending £200,000 a year to maintain the site.
 The centre was put up for sale in October 2010 and, on 23 March 2011, was sold for an undisclosed sum to an educational firm called Kingswood.
 This firm planned to develop an activity centre for school children and hoped to create 200 jobs.
 The activity centre opened in 2012.
+It is still in operation using some Earth Centre buildings.

 The car park area south of the River Don has subsequently been sold to a housing developer for the construction of 177 houses.